XLearning-SCU/2026-ICLR-CorreGen/README.md

 ## Datasets

-The `/dataset` directory provides the Scene15 and LandUse21 datasets.All datasets used in this project can be downloaded from Google Drive:  [Google Drive](https://drive.google.com/drive/folders/1hDmvUXrEhMfx5l7vaUurtwj-4MhNhqdY?usp=sharing).
+The `/dataset` directory provides the Scene15 and LandUse21 datasets.
+All datasets used in this project can be downloaded from Google Drive:  [Google Drive](https://drive.google.com/drive/folders/1hDmvUXrEhMfx5l7vaUurtwj-4MhNhqdY?usp=sharing).